SoCo/SoCo/doc/examples.rst

 Control inside a group
 ^^^^^^^^^^^^^^^^^^^^^^

-Only the coordinator of a group can control the group (queue, volume, loudness, mute, ...) but all commands sent to the coordinator are applied to all members of the group.
+Only the coordinator of a group can control that it is played (play, pause, stop, next, previous, seek commands) and can handle the queue (add or remove track, clear the queue) and playlists.
+A :class:`~soco.exceptions.SoCoSlaveException` exception will raise if a master command is called on a non-coordinator device.

+Other commands like volume, loudness and treble, mute, night mode are controlled on each individual players in the group.

 You can use the :attr:`~soco.core.SoCo.is_coordinator` property to see if a device is the coordinator::